data-mechanics/course-2016-spr-proj/nlouie_thsu8/README.md

 - The visualization maps every streetlight (using geojson data) in Boston and a sample of the crimes
 - This is made with [Leaflet](http://leafletjs.com/) using Lapet's API key...
 - Added functionality allows the user to click on the crime to view more details in a popup.
+- Added visualization of the distance of the closest streetlamp with the number of crimes

 #### StreetLights
 ![StreetLights](http://puu.sh/ohmgP/184c3ff996.png "StreetLights")